Jason Lowe (footballer): Blackburn Rovers

 Lowe's next appearance for Blackburn came in the League Cup second-round win against Sheffield Wednesday on 24 August 2011.
 He made his first league appearance of the season, as a substitute for Rubén Rochina against Fulham on 11 September, and his first league start for Blackburn six days later against Arsenal.
 After producing what BBC Sport dubbed "a string of impressive displays", Lowe signed a five-year contract with Blackburn.
-He continued to be a first team regular, playing in a variety of positions; according to manager Steve Kean, "he can play right-back, holding midfield player, wide right, doubling up with a full-back, he can play box-to-box as a genuine midfield player".
+He continued to be a first-team regular, playing in a variety of positions; according to manager Steve Kean, "he can play right-back, holding midfield player, wide right, doubling up with a full-back, he can play box-to-box as a genuine midfield player".
 He was twice suspended in the 2011–12 season, but still made 37 appearances in all competitions as Blackburn Rovers were relegated from the Premier League.

 At the start of the 2012–13 season, manager Steve Kean spoke of Lowe as one of several players in contention for a place in defence.
-He started the opening Championship match, away to Ipswich Town, at left back, and scored a late own goal to give the hosts a draw.
+He started the opening Championship match, away to Ipswich Town, at left-back, and scored a late own goal to give the hosts a draw.
 The following week, he set up the opening goal for Nuno Gomes in a 2–1 win over Leicester City.
 He started regularly in midfield in October 2012 under caretaker manager Eric Black, but a hamstring injury then kept him out for a month.
+He was utilised at right-back by Michael Appleton in March after a series of injuries to the club's regular full-backs.
 Against a background of continued managerial changes, Lowe established himself in Blackburn's midfield, and finished the season with 42 appearances in all competitions.